delikat/peloCal/README.md

 # peloCal 🚲 📆

-A simple script that creates Google Calendar events for your scheduled Peloton classes, including live rides and sessions.
+A simple script that creates Google Calendar events for your scheduled Peloton classes, including both live classes and sessions.

 ## Configuration